Tampere–Pirkkala Airport: History

+Foundation and early years

 Tampere Airport was founded in 1936 in Härmälä neighbourhood, located 6 km from the centre of Tampere.
 At that time the airport was connected to Helsinki, Vaasa, Oulu and Kemi by Aero O/Y (now Finnair).
 The first terminal building was built in 1941.
 Karhumäki Airways began to fly to Stockholm in the 1950s.
 The runway was paved in 1958.
 Between 1936 and 1979 Härmälä airport served 1.5 million passengers.
 In 1979, Härmälä airport was closed and the new Tampere–Pirkkala Airport was opened.

 The current terminal 1 building was completed in 1996.
 Ryanair started flights to Tampere–Pirkkala in April 2003.
 Its first destinations were Stockholm-Skavsta, London-Stansted, Frankfurt-Hahn and Riga.
 This made the airport one of Finland's fastest-growing airports and increased its annual passenger numbers from 256,380 to 709,356 between 2000 and 2008.

+Development since 2010

 In 2011, Ryanair had 13 destinations from Tampere–Pirkkala.
 Wizz Air flew to Gdańsk during summers 2010 and 2011. airBaltic resumed flights to Riga in March 2017.

 The low-cost airline terminal 2 was renovated in 2014–2015.
 However, in April 2015, Ryanair announced that it would cancel all the routes from Tampere for the winter season 2015–16 due to a plane shortage.
-Then, only routes to Bremen and Budapest resumed in spring 2016.
-As of 2022, Ryanair only offers flight to London-Stansted.
+Then, only routes to Bremen and Budapest resumed in spring 2016. in late 2023, Ryanair terminated the route to London-Stansted, ending 20 years of service.

-On 14 December 2021, AirBaltic announced that its first secondary hub outside of the Baltic countries will be founded in Tampere Airport in May 2022.
+On 14 December 2021, AirBaltic announced that its first secondary hub outside of the Baltic countries would be established in Tampere Airport in May 2022.
+In March 2023, Finnair announced it would end flights between Tampere and Helsinki Airport and replace them with bus service due to low demand and the short distance.